How many apply for a Mitchell Scholarship each year?

 The Selection Committee's overriding interest is in an applicant's record of scholarship, leadership, and commitment to community and public service.
 The Mitchell Scholarship Program seeks to introduce future American leaders to the island of Ireland, and therefore, the lack of previous experience there could weigh in favor of a candidate among equally qualified applicants.
 Previous or current study in Ireland, however, does not preclude someone from being selected as a Mitchell Scholar.

-What benefits do Mitchell Scholars receive?
+What financial benefits do Mitchell Scholars receive?

 Can I apply for other scholarships, like the Marshall and the Rhodes?